 Poor posture is one of the leading causes of back pain.
 If your stomach muscles have become distended through multiple pregnancies or dramatic weight loss, no amount of diet and exercise can repair the abdominal wall.
 A traditional tuck tightens weak abdominal muscles, correcting lordosis, also known as sway back.
 Once your torn, damaged muscles are repaired, your spine is better supported by your abdominal muscles.

 With an extended tuck, the back and flank muscles are also repaired and tightened.
 All this excess support can alleviate pain of the lower back, middle back, hips, pelvis and groin.
 Even better, improved posture enhances the appearance of your new toned abdomen.

 With drastic weight loss often comes significant excess skin.
 This excess skin can make exercise difficult, if not impossible.
 However, exercise is one of the most important things you can do for your emotional health.
 First, it releases happiness chemicals, such as dopamine and serotonin, to elevate your mood in the short-term.
 Second, regular exercise helps you sleep better at night.
 Regular quality sleep is essential for regulating your stress hormones, helping you keep excess weight off and minimizing your response to life’s stressors.

 Learn How to Achieve Your Aesthetic Goals Today

-To learn more about the difference between a tummy tuck and liposuction, and discover which one is right for you, we strongly encourage you to contact the professional beauty experts at Rios Center for Plastic Surgery in Edinburg, TX today to schedule your initial consultation.
+To learn more about the difference between tummy tucks and liposuction, and discover which one is right for you, we strongly encourage you to contact the professional beauty experts at Rios Center for Plastic Surgery in Edinburg, TX today to schedule your initial consultation.
 With over two decades of experience and expertise in plastic surgery, Dr. Rios has made it his mission to help the residents of the Rio Grande Valley feel comfortable and confident in their bodies.